ryboselm/ryboselm.github.io/index.md

 title: "Home"
 ---

 Hi!
-I am a 4th year undergraduate at Columbia University studying Computer Science, with minors in Applied Math and Applied Physics.
-I'm interested in topics within quantum information science, machine learning, and theoretical computer science.
-I am fortunate to be advised by Prof. [Henry Yuen](https://henryyuen.net/) on research in quantum computing.
-I have previously worked with Kara Lamb and Marcus van Lier-Walqui on using machine learning for climate science as a part of the 2022 [LEAP](https://leap.columbia.edu/) REU.
+I am a 4th year undergraduate at Columbia University studying Computer Science with minors in Applied Math and Applied Physics.
+I'm interested in quantum information theory and theoretical computer science.
+I am fortunate to be advised by [Henry Yuen](https://henryyuen.net/).
+Previously, I worked with Kara Lamb and Marcus van Lier-Walqui on machine learning for atmospheric science as a part of the 2022 [LEAP](https://leap.columbia.edu/) REU.
+At Columbia, I co-founded [Columbia University Science Olympiad](https://www.columbiascioly.com/) (CUSO), which organized a Science Olympiad tournament for 400 high schoolers in our first year.

-One thing I'm very proud of is that I co-founded [Columbia University Science Olympiad](https://www.columbiascioly.com/) (CUSO), which organized the first Science Olympiad tournament at Columbia with over 400 high school competitors in our first year.
-In my free time I enjoy reading, running, hiking, learning math, doomscrolling, etc. Some of my favorite books: The Remembrances of Earth's Past Trilogy by Cixin Liu, Invisible Cities by Italo Calvino, and the Collected Fictions of Jorge Luis Borges.

 #### Teaching
 I have TA'd for
+* COMS 4232: Advanced Algorithms (Spring 2024)
-* COMS 4281: Intro to Quantum Computing with Henry Yuen (Fall 2023)
+* COMS 4281: Intro to Quantum Computing (Fall 2023)
-* COMS 3261: Computer Science Theory with Xi Chen (Spring 2023)
+* COMS 3261: Computer Science Theory (Spring 2023)
-* CSOR 4231: Analysis of Algorithms I with Mihalis Yannakakis (Fall 2022)
+* CSOR 4231: Analysis of Algorithms I (Fall 2022)

 #### Projects & Writing
 * [A Probabilistic Model for Quantum State Tomography (Probabilistic Machine Learning Final Project)](https://github.com/ryboselm/QuantumStateTomography)